kenswolf/sparkify/README.md

 # Support Files

+* iac_delete.py - Deletes the redshift including the database.
+It takes about ten minutes to complete.
+It runs until it can verify the deletion or it errors out.
+Note it does not remove ingress rule because other Redshift may be using it.
-* sql_queries.py - contains all the sql (DDL, inserts, queries)
+* sql_queries.py - Contains all the sql (DDL, inserts, queries)
-* boto3_sql_util.py - includes three boto3 specific sql methods: a generic execute sql method, a sql debugging method, and a method to convert a query result into a pandas DataFrame
+* boto3_sql_util.py - Includes three boto3 specific sql methods: a generic execute sql method, a sql debugging method, and a method to convert a query result into a pandas DataFrame
-* dwh.cfg - configuration file
+* dwh.cfg - Configuration file
-* util_s3.py - methods for listing files on s3, counting files on s3, and downloading files from s3.
-It is not used in the primary use of this system.
+* utilities.py - Methods for building printable duration strings, listing files on s3, counting files on s3, downloading files from s3, and retrieving the database host/endpoint.
+* sample_queries.py - sample queries of the fact-dimension tables

 # Fact Dimension Schema